Check our calendar for upcoming events, and scroll down for actions you can take NOW!

 Olympia recorded approximately 4,000 people at the March 28th No Kings 3 event at the State Capitol (WA Republicans had a No King Fergusen rally across the street with only a few dozen supporters.)
 Our event was completely peaceful, and the Northwest Indivisible booth collected $671.55 for Thurston County Food Bank and $291.37 for our group.
 It was a glorious day and was pretty much enjoyed by all.

+Brought by Elma Indivisible and Save Our Democracy, this memorial of white crosses recognizes the people who have been killed by ICE on the streets or while in ICE custody since Trump took office.
+The crosses were installed in April 2026; at that time, 52 people had been killed by ICE.
 Most of these deaths occurred in ICE detention facilities, caused by: physical abuse by detention center staff (deaths ruled homicides by medical examiners); lack of medical care, delayed treatment, and denial of medications; measles outbreaks; and suicide in the context of rotten food, unsafe drinking water, lack of sanitation, and relentless noise and unceasing light created by the detention staff.
 ICE agents have also killed people outside of detention centers by shooting and with ICE vehicles.